bbc/simorgh/src/app/hooks/useToggle/README.md

 # useToggle Hook

-## Feature Toggles
+### Feature Toggles

-Default feature toggles are designed to be global (i.e not service specific) and are dependant on the application environment.
-However, feature toggles can also be remotely configured via iSite.
-The remote feature toggles on iSite are service specific.

-Feature toggles can be found in `src/app/lib/config/toggles`
+A description of how feature toggles work can be found in `/src/app/lib/config/toggles/README.md`

-## Default Toggles

-## Remote Toggles

-Remote toggles are configurable in iSite.
-The toggles can be manually configured for any service.

 ### Using the useToggle Hook